On this page:

 Who should take the Chapter Zero: Directors’ Climate Journey?

 All non-executive directors committed to good climate governance and risk management.
-Especially board chairs wanting to shape the board agenda on climate change, chairs of audit or risk committees leading the governance of climate change risk and reporting, remuneration chairs incentivising behaviour, and NEDs wishing to understand the key business risks and opportunities for value creation, as well as ensuring sustainability.
+Especially board chairs wanting to shape the board agenda on climate change, chairs of audit or risk committees leading the governance of climate change risk and reporting, remuneration chairs incentivising behaviour, and NEDs wishing to understand the key business risks and opportunities for value creation.

 The risk to asset values and access to capital is starting to be understood and boards are increasingly recognising the need to assess the financial risk resulting from the physical impacts of climate change and to develop strategies for both adaptation to protect their business models, and risks and opportunities arising from climate change mitigation, including from Government policies to achieve net zero emissions by 2050.

-All sectors will be impacted as the transition away from carbon-intensive business models and products, as well as capital reallocation to lower carbon alternatives, will lead to a fundamental reshaping of finance and huge opportunity.
+All sectors will be impacted as the transition away from carbon-intensive business models and products, as well as capital reallocation to lower carbon alternatives.
+This will lead to a fundamental reshaping of finance and huge opportunity.

 The journey framework aims to help NEDs to:

-Understand the wider stakeholder group, and their ambitions: customers, employees, providers of capital (both financial institutions and investors).
-Ensuring the appropriate executive director ownership and stakeholder engagement and communication takes place
+- Understand the wider stakeholder group, and their ambitions: customers, employees, providers of capital (both financial institutions and investors).
+Ensuring the appropriate executive director ownership, stakeholder engagement and communication takes place

-Participate in the climate debate and remain up to date on the policy, regulatory environment and innovation
+- Participate in the climate debate and remain up-to-date on the policy and regulatory environment, and innovation

 We have designed events and curated online content which will help you to stay up-to-date on the climate topic.
 The framework has been designed for non-executive directors at various stages of their personal climate journey and some stages may not be appropriate for all users.